The Best Whiskey of 2019 (So Far)

-It’s only August, but it has already been one h stellar year for whiskey lovers.
-A batch of excellent bottles, from stunning single malt Scotches to otherworldly bourbons and ryes — have already hit shelves across the country.
+It has already been one stellar year for whiskey (and whisky) lovers.
+A batch of excellent bottles, from stunning single malt Scotches to otherworldly bourbons and ryes, some very expensive, others surprisingly affordable — are sitting on shelves across the country.
 They’re (high) proof that there are always exciting new permutations of old favorites to sip.
-Without further ado, here are our favorite whiskies of the year to date.
+Without further ado, here’s our list of the best whiskey of 2019.